Walrus: An Efficient Decentralized Storage Network

-\para{Write protocol} The Write protocol of \redstuff uses the same pattern as the RS-code protocol.
-The writer $W$ first encodes the blobs and creates a sliver pair for each node.
+The Write protocol of \redstuff uses a similar pattern as the RS-code protocol.
+The writer $W$ first encodes the blob and creates a sliver pair for each node.
 A sliver pair $i$ is the pair of $i^{\text{th}}$ primary and secondary slivers.
 There are $n = 3f+1$ sliver pairs, as many as nodes.

-Then, $W$ sends all of sliver commitments to every node, along with their respective sliver pair.
-The nodes check their own sliver in the pair against the commitments, recompute the blob commitment, and reply with a signed acknowledgment.
-When $2f+1$ signatures are collected, $W$ generates a certificate and posts it on-chain to \emph{certify} the blob will be available.
+Then, $W$ sends the metadata (i.e., all sliver commitments) to every node, along with the respective sliver pair.
+The nodes check their own sliver pair against the commitments, recompute the blob commitment, and reply with a signed acknowledgment if all checks pass.
+Once $2f+1$ signatures are collected, $W$ aggregates them into a certificate and posts it on-chain to \emph{certify} the blob's availability.
+The nodes then keep an opening of the blob commitment to the commitment of their sliver pair, locally encode the metadata with an 1D (f+1)-out-of-n encoding (along with another vector commitment to the parts of the encoded metadata), and keep the part assigned to them.
+This is needed since the metadata needs to be available for nodes that need to recover their slivers (see \emph{Sliver Healing} below).
+However, fully replicating the metadata would result in a quadratic overhead, while this approach reduces the overhead to a constant per node (i.e., from quadratic to linear system-wide overhead).

 In theoretical asynchronous network models with reliable delivery the above would result in all correct nodes eventually receiving a sliver pair from an honest writer.
-However, in practical protocols the writer may need to stop re-transmitting.
-It is safe to stop the re-transmission after $2f+1$ signatures are collected, leading to at least $f+1$ correct nodes (out of the $2f+1$ that responded) holding a sliver pair for the blob.
+However, in practical protocols the writer needs to stop retransmitting.
+It is safe to stop the retransmission after $2f+1$ signatures are collected, leading to at least $f+1$ correct nodes (out of the $2f+1$ that responded) holding a sliver pair for the blob.

-\para{Read Protocol} The Read protocol is the same as for RS-codes.
-In order to allow for asychronous challenge nodes only use their secondary sliver.
-If this is not necessary, we can use the primary sliver and have a faster reconstruction threshold of $f+1$.